How to download your visualization as an SVG

 You can download your visualization as an SVG if your organization has a Custom or Enterprise account at Datawrapper.

-Our PDF export has more options as SVG export – and the resulting PDF can also be edited in vector graphics software like Adobe Illustrator.
+Our PDF export has more options than the SVG export – and the resulting PDF can also be edited in vector graphics software like Adobe Illustrator.
 You can learn how to export a PDF in this article.

 How to choose the SVG export